 The fact that healthy Tasmanian devils are present and reproducing in captivity gives us a safety net for the species.
 It also allows people to see the animals up close, which may promote public concern.
 Life in captivity isn't ideal for the animal, but captive animals are creating a population that could be released into the wild.
 The strategy won't be helpful if the released animals develop cancer, however.

-A population analysis published in early 2018 reported that the population of Tasmanian devils is apparently still decreasing.
+An analysis published in 2018 reported that the population of Tasmanian devils is apparently still decreasing.
 Exact data isn't available, but some researchers say that the population has decreased by around 70% overall since DFTD first appeared and by around 90% in some areas.
 They say that the animal may be extinct in the wild in twenty to thirty years unless it's helped.
 On the other hand, in 2019 some researchers are more optimistic due to the hopeful signs that have appeared.

 Tasmanian devils have to survive road traffic and habitat loss.
 For small devils, predation by eagles or owls or by a quoll (another type of carnivorous marsupial) is a danger.
 Surviving devil facial tumor disease is the biggest problem for the devils, however.
-We need to find a way to overcome the disease.
+Nature and science may be needed to save them.
 The Tassie devil may be a strange animal by human standards, but I think it's worth saving this unique member of the animal kingdom.

 - Tasmanian devil facts from the San Diego Zoo